ksjhe/CDC-Physical-Activity-Regression-Analysis/README.md

 ![](https://res.cloudinary.com/kevinhe/image/upload/v1607215843/STAT%20350%20Project/MSPE_fiwkkl.png)

 From the left boxplot containing root-MSPE values, it is evident that none of the stepwise regression models performed as well as the linear regression models as they have the largest root-MSPE values.
 When comparing the linear regression models, the model with no interaction terms performs the best as it has one of the lowest median root-MSPE values and a low boxplot range.
-The model with interaction on age follows closely behind, but it has the highest median root-MSPE values out of the linear regression models.
+The model with the interaction on age follows closely behind, but it has the highest median root-MSPE value out of the linear regression models.

-We also produced boxplots for the R^2 value in each fold of all models.
-The two best models are the linear regression model with no interaction terms and the linear regression model with interaction on age groups, they both have around the same median R^2 value and IQR, but we select the model without interaction terms as it does not have long boxplot whiskers and it is a simpler model.
+We also produced boxplots for the R^2 value for each fold of all models.
+The two best models are the linear regression model with no interaction terms and the linear regression model with interaction on age groups.
+They both have around the same median R^2 value and IQR, but we select the model without interaction terms as it does not have long boxplot whiskers and it is a simpler model.

 Finally, we see how each model performs on new data, specifically our test data set.
 We get the following results: